 Within a short time, Drishthabuddhi finished all the money and ornaments inherited by him and was abandoned by the prostitutes.
 This led him to start stealing money from the citizens and once the King's constables caught him, whipped him and threw him out of the boundaries of the kingdom.

-Drishthabuddhi observed fast on Mohini Ekadasi as per what Kaundinya Muni had guided and was relieved of all sins.
-Later he also was rewarded as he got a place in Lord Vishnu's abode.The story ends with Lord Krishna telling Yudhishtira that whoever even listens about the merits of Mohini Ekadasi is blessed with merits.
+Drishthabuddhi observed fast on Varunithi Ekadasi as per what Kaundinya Muni had guided and was relieved of all sins.
+Later he also was rewarded as he got a place in Lord Vishnu's abode.The story ends with Lord Krishna telling Yudhishtira that whoever even listens about the merits of Varunithi Ekadasi is blessed with merits.

 The rituals of Utpanna Ekadashi are specified in the ancient Hindu texts and is said to have been specified by Lord Sri Krishna while answering Yudhishthira's(one of the Pandava brothers from Mahabharata) query.
 The rituals are: